EXERCISE #2

 The Pedosphere

 The pedosphere is made up of soils and is subject to change during soil formation and erosion.
 It connects the atmosphere, lithosphere, biosphere and hydrosphere and is primarily involved in soil and rock development (Targulian et al. 2019).
 Important to micro-organisms, food production, heavy metal and excess nutrient buffering and aiding in groundwater filtration, the pedosphere influences the biogeochemical fluxes of other spheres.
 However, erosion, fertilizer application, deforestation, habitat loss and phosphate mining on the pedosphere affects biodiversity, increases food insecurity and impacts ecological health, changing the environment (Earth How 2023).
+Diagram 2: Illustration of the Pedosphere's interaction with other ecological spheres.

 The Biosphere